What is a private app, and how do I distribute it in app stores?

 Depending on your goals, private app distribution can offer many advantages.
 However, in some scenarios, they may limit your options.
 Let’s explore some of the benefits and downsides of private apps:

 Both iOS and Android platforms offer a variety of channels for private distributions.
-These channels come with different levels of convenience, privacy, and security.
+These channels offer varying levels of convenience, privacy, and security.

 You can distribute unlisted apps through various channels, such as sharing app store download links with potential users, using enterprise app distribution platforms (e.g., Apple's App Store for Business or Google's Managed Google Play), or endpoint management (MDM/EMM) solutions.

-Most channels provide mechanisms for securely delivering the app to designated users while bypassing the public app store listings.
+Most channels provide mechanisms to securely deliver the app to designated users while bypassing the public app store listings.

-However, apps distributed via some channels are more prone to security risks as they haven’t undergone app store reviews.
+However, apps distributed through certain channels are more prone to security risks as they haven’t undergone app store reviews.

-Let’s look into how you can find private iOS and Android app distribution channels, their use cases, and compliance with security requirements.
+Let’s look into how you can find private iOS and Android app distribution channels, their use cases, and how they comply with security requirements.

 Here’s a breakdown of Apple’s private app distribution channels, as well as their level of security, to bookmark: